getalp/wikIR/README.md

   * Title or first sentence of each article is used to build the queries
   * We assign a **relevance of 2** if the query and document were extracted from the **same article**
   * We assign a **relevance of 1** if there is a **link from the article of the document to the article of the query**
-    * For example the document from the article [Autism](https://en.wikipedia.org/wiki/Autism) is relevant to the query from the article [Developmental disorder](https://en.wikipedia.org/wiki/Developmental_disorder).
+    * For example the document [Autism](https://en.wikipedia.org/wiki/Autism) is relevant to the query [Developmental disorder](https://en.wikipedia.org/wiki/Developmental_disorder).

 # Statistics of the wikIR english collection